clariechek/distributed_weather_app/README.md

 <img width="275" alt="Screenshot 2023-08-07 at 3 05 47 pm" src="https://github.com/clariechek/JavaRMI/assets/44283405/ced2905b-79b0-45cf-a85e-e9506c0ff9f9">

-5. To run the tests, select the play button next to the JavaRMI title as shown in the video link below.
+5. To run the tests, select the play button next to the "distributed_weather_app" title as shown in the video link below.
 Alternatively, you can run each test individually by clicking the play button next to each test title. https://github.com/clariechek/JavaRMI/assets/44283405/0ff80949-5b6b-4d0e-a4d6-f8239762fa63

 For more information on Java testing in VS Code: https://code.visualstudio.com/docs/java/java-testing

+### Running Integrated Tests
+The integrated tests are located in the `tests/integrated_tests` folder.
+The instructions to run each test is in each file.